List of public inquiries in the United Kingdom: Types of public inquiry

 There are two types of public inquiry, the statutory inquiry and the non-statutory inquiry.
-Statutory public inquiries are led by a panel of professional people with a chairperson, which are often judges, or a lord, professor, senior civil servant, scientist, doctor or engineer.
+Statutory public inquiries are led by a panel of professional people with a chairperson, who are often judges, or a lord, professor, senior civil servant, scientist, doctor or engineer.
 The big difference between the two types of public inquiries is that the non-statutory inquiry cannot compel witnesses to either give evidence under oath or to produce evidence relevant to the inquiry.

-There are four types of non-statutory inquiries:
+There are a range of types of non-statutory inquiries, but they primarily fall into three groups: